Skip to the content

 QYAC’s traditional decision-making processes

-NPY Women’s Council: Building your cultural guiding principles into your rule book
+NPY Women’s Council: Building cultural principles into rules

 AIGI acknowledges the Traditional Owners of the land, and pays respect to Elders past, present and emerging.